How to Choose a Golf Cart Dealer: A Buyer's Guide

 Once you've found a few dealers with good reputations, it's time to look closer at what they're actually selling and for how much.
 A dealer's inventory and pricing approach can reveal a lot about their business practices.
 You want to find a partner who offers a great selection of quality vehicles at a fair price, without any surprises.
 By carefully assessing their stock and how they present their prices, you can feel confident you're making a smart investment.

-Quality of New vs. Pre-Owned Selection
+Compare Their New vs. Pre-Owned Carts

 A great dealer should offer a healthy mix of both new and used golf carts.
 Their new inventory should feature the latest models from trusted brands, giving you access to modern features and technology.
 When it comes to their pre-owned inventory, the key is quality.
 These vehicles should be thoroughly inspected, serviced, and ready to go.
 A reputable dealer won't just sell you a used cart; they'll stand behind its condition and ensure you're getting a reliable vehicle.
 A strong selection in both categories shows the dealer is established and caters to a wide range of customer needs and budgets.